West Indies captain dismisses reports of fighting, disunity in team

-West Indies captain dismisses reports of fighting, disunity in teamWednesday, February 02, 2022
+West Indies captain dismisses reports of fighting, disunity in teamFriday, February 04, 2022

 |

-BRIDGETOWN, Barbados (CMC) – West Indies captain Kieron Pollard has dismissed rumours of disunity in the squad, after the team won the Betway Twenty20 International Series against England here on Sunday.
+BRIDGETOWN, Barbados (CMC) — West Indies Captain Kieron Pollard has dismissed rumours of disunity in the squad after the team won the Betway Twenty20 International (T20I) series against England here on Sunday.

-“Empty vessels make the most noise,” Pollard said in a post-match interview when asked about media reports of fighting within the squad and also amid claims of victimization of some players.
+“Empty vessels make the most noise,” he said in a post-match interview when asked about media reports of fighting within the squad and also amid claims of victimisation of some players.

 “Every time we won a game there was something negative against us, but we came out and the guys really won it.”

-West Indies trounced the visitors by 17 runs in the series decider of the five-match series at Kensington Oval, on the heels of their shocking 2-1 defeat in the three-match One-Day International series against Ireland in Jamaica two weeks prior.
+West Indies trounced the visitors by 17 runs in the series-decider of the five-match series at Kensington Oval on the heels of their shocking 2-1 defeat in the three-match One-Day International (ODI) series against Ireland in Jamaica two weeks prior.

 Pollard said the Caribbean men had worked hard to prove themselves after that disappointing series loss.